 When Tails Meet Trails: 5 Tips for Keeping Your Dog Healthy and Happy on Your Next Hike

 There are few things that will set a tail to wagging faster than the sight of an open trail.
 Even the laziest of dogs enjoy an occasional (brief) stroll in the great outdoors.
-So, as fall marches on, why not treat your four-legged adventurer to a trek on the trail?
+So, as the summer winds down, why not treat your four-legged adventurer to one last warm-weather trek?

 Before you do, though, be sure to follow these 5 tips to help keep your dog healthy and happy along the way:

-Fall is upon us, and it doesn’t take Dr. Doolittle to know that your dog would probably enjoy at least one last trek before cold sets in.
+Fall is upon us, and it doesn’t take Dr. Doolittle to know that your dog would probably enjoy at least one last trek before the summer’s end.
 So, get out there and unleash adventure with your dog and tell us how it goes.